jbowensii/More-Automated-Spells-Items-and-Feats/README.md

 # More Automated Spells Items and Feats
 FoundryVTT More Automated Spells Items and Feats (MASIF amounts of automation) Module

-Version 1.1.0
+Version 2.0.0
-- Updates for D&D 5e 1.6.3 compatibility as I prepare for FoundryVTT V10
+- Updates for D&D 5e 2.0.3 compatibility as I prepare for FoundryVTT V10

-This module has been re-activated in FoundryVTT and is produced for FREE under the Wizard of the Coast Fan Content Policy: https://company.wizards.com/en/legal/fancontentpolicy
+This module is produced for FREE under the Wizard of the Coast Fan Content Policy: https://company.wizards.com/en/legal/fancontentpolicy

 This fan work is meant to ease the online gameplay of Wizards of the Coast Dungeons and Dragons 5e game.
 Please use your purchased D&D 5e books and online materials to provide descriptions of the features included in this Fan work.